 Scotland is famous for its castles.
-There was once over 3,000 scattered throughout the country, and many have creepy stories and mysterious tales to tell.
+There were once over 3,000 scattered throughout the country, and many have creepy stories and mysterious tales to tell.
 We’ve studied hundreds of gruesome tales to bring you our top 9 haunted castles in Scotland for you to investigate.

 So draw the curtains and dim the lights, let’s go in search of creepy haunted castles!